Click to go straight to Lessons, History, News

 High School Bioethics

 The High School Bioethics Project at NYU School of Medicine.
-See also resources from Georgetown University.
 See more resources from Georgetown University.

 The Human Genome Project

-The Human Genome Project, part of the National Human Genome Research Institute, offers a free, online, multimedia kit for high school students interested in human genetics.
-The kit explores such topics as the history of genetic discovery, the future of research and medicine, and the ethical, legal, and social implications of genetic knowledge.
+The Human Genome Project, part of the National Human Genome Research Institute, offers a free online kit for high school students interested in human genetics.
+The kit explores topics such as the history of genetic discovery, the future of research and medicine, and the ethical, legal, and social implications of genetic knowledge.

 It's Mindboggling Booklet